Aontú: Immigration and asylum policy

 At its 2025 Ard Fheis, Aontú members backed a motion calling for an "outright ban" on anyone who "purposely destroyed their travel documents" entering the State.
+In the 2024 election, the party called for restricting immigration, and postulated policies that would "ensure that non-citizens will no longer be prioritised over Irish citizens for any public service".

 European policy

 Aontú is broadly Eurosceptic, opposing European federalism and a European army.
 It also speaks against EU enlargement and criticizes the EU for being too centralized; Aontú wishes to "devolve foreign policy back to the nations states".

 Foreign policy and defence

 The party supports Irish neutrality and opposes proposals by the Government to remove the requirement of a UN mandate before more than 12 members of the Defence Forces can be deployed abroad.
 The party opposes a European Defence Union or any moves towards a military alliance.
+Aontú has also spoken against sending aid to Ukraine.

 Israel and Palestine

 The party supports a two-state solution in the Israeli-Palestine conflict.
 The party takes a pro-Palestine stance, pledging to ban trade with the settlements of Israel, impose economic and military sanctions on Israel, and expelling the Israeli ambassador from Ireland.
 It also proposes conducting an ethics audit to ensure that Irish public institutions do not cooperate nor fund Israel.